Approximately Optimal Multi-Stream Quickest Change Detection: Abstract

 \section{Abstract}

-This paper considers the bandit quickest change detection problem in which one stream contains a change-point that shifts its distribution by an unknown amount in an unknown direction.
-We consider an agent that can observe only a single stream at each time, and the goal of the agent is to detect this change as quickly as possible while controlling for false alarms.
-We propose an algorithm that combines a decaying-$\epsilon$-greedy stream switching rule with an efficient change-point detection algorithm for unknown post-change means.
-We provide bounds on the expected detection delay and average run length to false alarm for our algorithm, and based on these results we prove our algorithm is approximately optimal with respect to a commonly used surrogate.
-This work is the first to provide provable guarantees in this setting without strong assumptions such as a discretized post-change parameter set or a lower bound on the magnitude of change.
+This paper considers the constrained sampling multi-stream quickest change detection problem, also known as the bandit quickest change detection problem.
+One stream contains a change-point that shifts its mean by an unknown amount.
+The goal is to quickly detect this change while controlling for false alarms, while being only able to sample one stream at each time.
+We propose an algorithm that combines a decaying-$\epsilon$-greedy stream switching rule with a Generalized Likelihood Ratio detection procedure for unknown post-change means.
+We provide performance bounds for our algorithm and show it achieves approximate asymptotic first-order optimality with respect to a commonly used surrogate.
+We are the first to provide guarantees in this setting without assumptions such as a discretized post-change parameter set or a lower bound on the magnitude of change.
+We provide guarantees for a wide range of light-tailed distributions, including sub-Gaussian and bounded support distributions.